stat6250-w18/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 1]
 - Question (ilankham−stat6250): How common it is to abbreviate the word "repository" as "repo"?

+- Question (akurayev-stat6250): Where to learn more about ERROR and WARNING messages in SAS?
+As I just getting started with SAS programming, it is a good idea to learn how to interpret the SAS log messages.

 [Course Structure Quiz, Problem 2]